-When you insert any shape in your PowerPoint slide, more often than not you will want to make some changes to the default shape that you end up with.
+When you insert any shape into your PowerPoint slide, more often than not you will want to make some changes to the default shape that you end up with.
 Mainly, you may want to resize and rotate the shape.
 This is something we do a lot in our everyday life, like rearranging our work desks, or even changing the position of our favorite chair so that we feel more comfortable.
-Similarly, all objects on your slide need to be arranged in a way that feels appropriate—rotation is one way of making this change happen.
-In PowerPoint 2013 for Windows, rotation can be applied in more than one way.
+Similarly, all objects on your slide need to be arranged in a way that feels appropriate, rotation is one way of making this change happen.
+In PowerPoint 2016 for Windows, rotation can be applied in more than one way.
 Follow these steps to get started:

 - Select the shape you want to rotate, so that the white rotation handle is visible (highlighted in red within Figure 1).

 - Click the white handle so that your cursor changes to a circular arrow (shown in Figure 1).

 - Now drag the white handle rightwards or leftwards to rotate, as shown in Figure 2.
 The rotation always happens around the center of the selected shape.